wwalexander/river/README.md

 `-port`: the port to listen on (defaults to 21313)

+`-cert`: the TLS certificate to use

+`-key`: the TLS key to use

+The TLS flags can be omitted, but connections will be insecure.
+Creating a self-signed certificate and key and adding the certificate to your device or browser's trusted list is highly recommended.

 ### API

 Note that track and disc numbers should begin at `1`.
 Numbers lower than